This post contains affiliate links. Click here to read my affiliate policy.

 - Eat anti-inflammatory foods.
 Since inflammation is one of the causes of PCOS, consuming anti-inflammatory foods can help to alleviate its symptoms.
 The best anti-inflammatory foods are: wild-caught salmon, bone broth, coconut oil, blueberries, green leafy vegetables, beets, bok choy, celery, broccoli, pineapple, walnuts, chia seeds, turmeric, and ginger.

 - Eat foods rich in B12 and Folate, Calcium, Chromium, Iodine, Magnesium, Vitamin D, and Zinc.
 Many women with PCOS often have vitamin and mineral deficiencies that affect hormone regulation and/or insulin levels.
 Of course, obtaining these vitamins and mineral from food sources is preferable but supplements are also an excellent option.
 B12 and folate work in tandem and supplements must be taken together in order for each to be effective.
-The best sources for B12 are wild-caught salmon, snapper, grass-fed beef, grass-fed lamb, raw cheddar cheese, raw swiss cheese, and full-fat grass-fed cottage cheese.
+The best sources for B12 are wild-caught salmon, snapper, grass-fed beef, grass-fed lamb, raw cheddar cheese, raw swiss cheese, and full-fat grass-fed cottage cheese (questions about paleo and cheese?
+Read this).
 The best sources for folate are asparagus, beets, broccoli, grass-fed calf’s liver, mustard greens, parsley, spinach, and turnip greens.

 Calcium: basil, broccoli, collard greens, kale, kelp, oregano, spinach, and Swiss chard.
 Chromium: apples, asparagus, bananas, broccoli, green beans, mushrooms, onions, and oysters.
 However, it is recommended that a person should take a chromium picolinate supplement since very little amounts are found in food.